gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 At the time of publication DTLS 1.3 does not support any of these, where DTLS 1.2 renegotiation functionality can provide this functionality in the context of DTLS/SCTP.
-The application will have to analyse its needs and requirements on the above and based on this select the DTLS version to use.
+The application will have to analyze its needs and requirements on the above and based on this select the DTLS version to use.

-To address known vulnerabilities in DTLS 1.2 this document describes and mandates implementation constraints on ciphers, protocol options and how to use the DTLS re-negotation mechanism.
+To address known vulnerabilities in DTLS 1.2 this document describes and mandates implementation constraints on ciphers, protocol options and how to use the DTLS renegotiation mechanism.

 In the rest of the document, unless the version of DTLS is specifically called out the text applies to both versions of DTLS.